Agoric/documentation/main/javascript-modifications/ses-guide.md

 abilities and run programs written by strangers.
 Such applications are vulnerable to their dependencies *and* also the rarely reviewed dependencies of their dependencies.

-SES uses a finer grain security model, *Object Capabilities* or tersely, *OCap*.
+SES uses a finer grain security model, *Object Capabilities* or *OCaps*.
-With OCap, many strangers can collaborate in a single sandbox, without risking them frustrating, interfering, or conspiring with or against the user or each other.
+With OCaps, many strangers can collaborate in a single sandbox, without risking them frustrating, interfering, or conspiring with or against the user or each other.

 To do this, SES *hardens* the entire surface of the JavaScript environment.
 *The only way a program can subvert or communicate with another program is to have been expressly granted a reference to an object provided by that other program.*

-Any programming environment fitting the OCap model satisfies three requirements:
+Any programming environment fitting the OCaps model satisfies three requirements:
 - Any program can protect its invariants by hiding its own data and capabilities.
 - Power can only be exercised over something by having a reference to the object providing that power, for example, a file system object.
 A